-Not all supplements are safe, therefore, Naturopathic physicians will take into account drug-nutrient, nutrient-nutrient, genetic and biochemical individuality, and nutrient absorbtion issues when designing your individualized treatment plan.
-Likewise, many pharmaceutical medications can induce nutrient deficiencies, therefore, your naturopath will also recommend nutritional supplements to decrease the risk of side effects from medications.
+Not all supplements are safe, therefore, Naturopathic physicians will take into account drug-nutrient, nutrient-nutrient, genetic and biochemical individuality, and nutrient absorption issues when designing your individualized treatment plan.
+Likewise, many pharmaceutical medications can induce nutrient deficiencies, therefore, your naturopathic physician will also recommend nutritional supplements to decrease the risk of side effects from medications.

 Once your naturopathic physician determines the best nutritional supplement plan for your healthcare needs, you may receive a referral code so you can get the supplements you need online, directly from the companies we order from for our physician-grade dispensary.